 Accountability is vital for team success, especially in situations where a team is geographically distributed or comprised of members from different departments.
 In situations where decision-making authority is not clear, it can be difficult to ensure that everyone is taking responsibility for their own tasks and is aware of how their work fits into the larger goals of the team.
 By stressing accountability throughout a team, people are more likely to see themselves as part of a greater whole, which makes them more receptive to changing needs.
 Influencing others is much effective when team members are already committed to doing their part to ensure the team’s success.

 Active listening is a fundamental part of communication and influencing is about having a conversation.
 It’s about a dialogue, not making a proposal or recommendation and expecting someone to automatically adopt it.
 So use paraphrasing, empathizing, questioning and a balanced response as part of your influence attempt.

-To help you enhance the ability of leaders, managers and team members to gain support of people over whom them may not have direct authority, OnPoint offers Influencing With Impact.
-This program is designed to provide people with the skills needed to work across organizational boundaries.
+To help you enhance the ability of leaders, managers, and team members to gain the support of people over whom them may not have direct authority, OnPoint Consulting offers easy-to-apply resources that help to build the skills needed to work across organizational boundaries.